okonech/mtg-react-redux/README.md

 fix material ui imports to specific paths rather than from core

-fix selectable module selectcontext, source-map-explorer has it as over 1mb

 make all hocs omit wrapped props.
 Copy react-redux's connect function

-export deck to firebase as just {id, quant, sb, owned}.
-Id is unique per set

 calculate proper top height for cards and stop using vh.
 Then have top level listener (players) listen for window resize and  adjust card size

 cards in decks need specific ids to handle multiples.
-USe card game data for this
+Use card game data for this

+Profile
+let users edit username on profile page.
+Signup with google should set displayname as username.
+preferences:
+    Let users choose preferred layout for 3 and 4 player games

+Game state: must have local option for loading entire replay.
+See about saving off firebase cloud messages for proper replay stuff- it allows for player only or judge style replays